ghc-proposals/ghc-proposals/proposals/0000-fine-grained-undecidable.md

 Type classes, instances, or type families can be annotated with `{-# UNDECIDABLE #-}` to signal that the termination and coverage checks should be waived for that particular definition.

-This proposal subsumes the job of `UndecidableInstances` and `UndecidableSuperClasses`, but makes it more fine-grained.
+This proposal subsumes the job of `UndecidableInstances` and `UndecidableSuperClasses`, making it more fine-grained.
 This has been done in the past with the `OverlappingInstances` extension, which was refined into a series of instance pragmas.

 ## Examples